stimms/Blog/blog/source/_posts/background-tasks-in-asp-net.md

 date: 2014-02-20
 ---

 Earlier this week there was a great [blog post](http://www.hanselman.com/blog/ChecklistWhatNOTToDoInASPNET.aspx) over at Hanselman's blog about what not to do when building an ASP.net website.
-There was a lot of good advice in there but right at the bottom of the list was the single most important item, in my opinion €œLong Running Requests (>110 seconds)€.
+There was a lot of good advice in there but right at the bottom of the list was the single most important item, in my opinion €Long Running Requests (>110 seconds)€.
 This means that you shouldn't be tying up your precious IIS threads with long running processes.
 Personally I think that 110 seconds is a radically long time.
 I think that a number like 5 seconds is probably more reasonable, I would also entertain arguments that 5 seconds is too long.

 If you look into running recurring tasks on IIS you're bound to find Jeff Atwood's [article](http://blog.stackoverflow.com/2008/07/easy-background-tasks-in-aspnet/) about using cache expiration policy to trigger periodic tasks.
 As it turns out this is a bad idea.
 Avoiding long running requests is important for a number of reasons: